-When it comes to bone health, the first and foremost thought is to boost daily calcium intake.
-But this doesn’t mean meeting daily calcium requirement alone builds strong bones.
-Though almost all bone growth is done in the childhood and teenage years, it is important to take care to maintain bone health as bone loss starts in the mid-thirties.
+- When it comes to bone health, the first and foremost thing is to increase your daily calcium intake.
+But this does not mean that meeting your daily calcium requirements alone makes your bones stronger.
+Although most bone growth occurs in childhood and adolescence, it is important to take care to maintain bone health, as bone loss begins in your mid-thirties.

-Healthy bones are made from the little decisions of diet one makes throughout the day.
-What we eat and what we don’t make a big difference in bone health.
-Hence, diet can make bones better or worse.
-As calcium-rich foods and vitamin D aids to build stronger bones, there are also some foods that can weaken the bones. [ You might be interested in this: How To Protect The Knee Joint From A Meniscus Tear? ]
+- Healthy bones are made from the little diet decisions you make throughout the day.
+What we eat and what we don't make a big difference in bone health.
+Therefore, diet can make bones better or worse.
+Since foods rich in calcium and vitamin D help strengthen bones, there are also some foods that can weaken bones.